Flix01/nudge/example/README.md

 Compilation instructions are at the top of the file.

-- This demo can also be compiled with the simd-emulated version of nudge, slower but good for emscripten builds (a .html is present in the html subfolder, and can be run locally using a webserver, or emrun).
+- This demo can also be compiled with emscripten (a .html is present in the html subfolder, and can be run locally using a webserver, or emrun).